rotempasharel1/PoseAI_Trainer/README.md

 5. **Outputs**:
    - After execution, a ZIP artifact `PoseAITraining_artifact.zip` will be created containing all results and a detailed summary.

+## 📝 Results (CSV)
+The final analysis is saved in outputs/test_predictions.csv (or val_predictions.csv).
+This file includes the core classification and the LLM-generated feedback in the following columns:

+keep_1, keep_2: Positive points identified in the performance.

+improve_1, improve_2: Points for improvement.

+llm_summary: A comprehensive textual summary of the pose analysis.

 ## 📂 Repository Layout
 *Note: Large ZIP files are kept in the root directory due to size constraints.*